hyling/kean.github.io/_posts/2017-09-03-smart-retry.markdown

 - automatically retry it up to N times
 - use exponential backoff or other delay options
-- retry immediately when network connection is re-established
+- retry immediately when a network connection is re-established

 This sounds like a tall order for a single `retryWhen` operator, but it's actually flexible enough to support all of those requirements.
-In this post I'm going to create a new custom `retry` operator which would wrap this entire logic.
+In this post, I'm going to create a new custom `retry` operator which would wrap this entire logic.

 > The complete implementation is available [here](https://gist.github.com/kean/95b69ef1a90bb62e9b81e924a0a71437).